Effective search marketing starts with keyword research. It is the essence and the single most valuable part of your SEO activities.

 The overview page will include metrics such as monthly volume, difficulty, organic CTR, and priority of your keyword.
 Below you can see the keyword suggestions and SERP analysis dashboards.

-Monthly volume shows the number of searches for your keyword, within a range.
+The monthly volume shows the number of searches for your keyword, within a range.

 Difficulty shows you how tough it would be to rank in the top 10 spots for that keyword.